hazelcast/hazelcast/site/docs/tutorials/kafka.md

 }
 ```

-You may run this code from your IDE and it will work, but it will create
+You may run this code from your IDE, and it will work, but it will
-its own Jet instance.
-To run it on the Jet instance you already started,
+create its own Jet instance.
+To run it on the Jet instance you already
-use the command line like this:
+started, use the command line like this:

 <!--DOCUSAURUS_CODE_TABS-->